nicholasbard/teknonaturalist/3_Running_teknonaturalist/Running_teknonaturalist_with_Snakemake_Overview.md

 # A quick guide to fungal detection with teknonaturalist for Snakemake

 ### This is a brief overview of the steps to run Snakemake for the teknonaturalist pipeline, once setup has been completed.
-#### Note that all Snakemake setup, teknonaturalist environment creation, and database and assembly setup must be complete, and requisite files must be in the working directory. (see README and setup_resources)
+#### Note that all Snakemake setup, teknonaturalist environment creation, and database and assembly setup must be complete, and requisite files must be in the working directory.
+See [README.md](/README.md) <br>

 Also note that Snakemake is likely to trigger an alarm for ITSx upon completion.
 This error message may be ignored.
 It will read like this: <br>
 ```